ibm-cloud-docs/databases-for-mongodb/howto-pitr.md

 {: #pitr-ui}
 {: ui}

+After your deployment's first backup is complete, the point-in-time recovery option will display in the UI.
 To initiate a PITR, enter the time that you want to restore back to in Coordinated Universal Time.

 The point-in-time-recovery timestamp must be formatted as follows: `%Y-%m-%dT%H:%M:%SZ`.
 {: important}